 I had the House Specialty Roast Chicken served with gravy, rice, black beans, salad and sweet plantains.
 It was good, but honestly, my taste buds were so in love with the pork appetiser that that was all I could think of and the memory of the pork distracted me.

-Our dessert was classic Cuban – Tres Leches – which translates to 3 kinds of milk.
+Our dessert was classic Cuban – Tres Leches – which translates into 3 kinds of milk.
 Made with cream, evaporated, and condensed milk.
 Sweet…but not my cup of tea as the cake part is soaked in the milk and soggy.

 And of course, no Cuban meal is complete without a Mojito or Mango Daiquiri.